 - The Chinese online user is more accommodated with the Chinese.
 Even if there are more Chinese people able to speak English, the majority don’t consult English ages online, because they have so many other sources.

-Nowadays, Chinese are more buying online because of the convenience and the great range of available products.
+Nowadays, the Chinese are more buying online because of the convenience and the great range of available products.
 There are many e-commerce platforms that you can leverage to create your shop online.
-TMALL and JD are the most popular and the most trusted by Chinese people for the moment.
+TMALL and JD are the most popular and most trusted by Chinese people at the moment.
 Some other, like Little Red Book, based on a social-commerce model is also very interesting nowadays.

-Being on E-commerce platforms allows you to get a better exposure and to facilitate Chinese consumer’s research for purchasing.
+Being on an E-commerce platform allows you to get better exposure and facilitate Chinese consumers’ research for purchasing.

 Recently, the platform has implemented a B2D strategy (Business to developers) to resolve the problem of China’s distribution.
-We believe in this new model because of the Chinese market, quite messy until now, will welcome this kind of solution for the future.
+We believe in this new model because the Chinese market, quite messy until now, will welcome this kind of solution in the future.
 So, what’s the TMALL B2D?
 Through a dedicated application, TMALL manages to connect distributors with the brand directly to avoid any intermediate connections.
-By gathering all distributors, and providing them with the means to connect to the brand, this allows significant gains for all participants (the final customer, as the intermediary distributors) and therefore the success of the product and its brand in China.
+Gathering all distributors, and providing them with the means to connect to the brand, allows significant gains for all participants (the final customer, as the intermediary distributors) and therefore the success of the product and its brand in China.

-The digitalization in China is quite difficult to follow but it is offering a lot of new opportunities for business development.
-GMA is the specialist of Digital marketing in China.
-We provide your project with effective solution and results.
+Digitalization in China is quite difficult to follow but it is offering a lot of new opportunities for business development.
+GMA is a specialist in Digital marketing in China.
+We provide your project with effective solutions and results.
 Feel free to send us an e-mail now if you want to discuss your project.

 What you may need :